focus-trap/focus-trap/README.md

 ## Usage

-The module exposes two functions.

-### focusTrap.activate(element[, options])
+### focusTrap = createFocusTrap(element[, createOptions]);

-Turn `element` into a focus trap.
+Returns a new focus trap on `element`.

-`element` can be a DOM node (the focus trap itself) or a selector string (which will be pass to `document.querySelector()` to find the DOM node).
+`element` can be
+- a DOM node (the focus trap itself) or
+- a selector string (which will be pass to `document.querySelector()` to find the DOM node).

-Options:
+`createOptions`:

+- **onActivate** {function}: A function that will be called when the focus trap activates.
+- **onDeactivate** {function}: A function that will be called when the focus trap deactivates,
 - **initialFocus** {element|string}: By default, when a focus trap is activated the first element in the focus trap's tab order will receive focus.
 With this option you can specify a different element to receive that initial focus.
-Can be a DOM node or a selector string (which will be pass to `document.querySelector()` to find the DOM node).
+Can be a DOM node or a selector string (which will be passed to `document.querySelector()` to find the DOM node).
-- **onDeactivate** {function}: A function that will be called when the focus trap deactivates.
-This can be useful if, for example, you want to remove a modal from the screen when the user hits Escape and thereby deactivates the focus trap.
 - **escapeDeactivates** {boolean}: Default: `true`.
-If `false`, the Escape key will not trigger deactivation of the focus trap.
+If `false`, the `Escape` key will not trigger deactivation of the focus trap.
 This can be useful if you want to force the user to make a decision instead of allowing an easy way out.
 - **clickOutsideDeactivates** {boolean}: Default: `false`.
-If `true`, a click outside the focus trap will deactivate the focus trap and allow the click event to carry on.
+If `true`, a click outside the focus trap will deactivate the focus trap and allow the click event to do its thing.
+- ** returnFocusOnDeactivate** {boolean}: Default: `true`.
+If `false`, when the trap is deactivated, focus will *not* return to the element that had focus before activation.

+### focusTrap.activate()

+Activates the focus trap, adding various event listeners to the document.

+Returns the `focusTrap`.

+### focusTrap.deactivate([deactivateOptions])

+Deactivates the focus trap.

+Returns the `focusTrap`.

+`deactivateOptions`:

+These options are used to override the focus trap's default behavior for this particular deactivation.

+- **returnFocus** {boolean}: Default: whatever you chose for `createOptions.returnFocusOnDeactivate`.
+- **onDeactivate** {function | null | false}: Default: whatever you chose for `createOptions.onDeactivate`. `null` or `false` are the equivalent of a `noop`.

+### focusTrap.pause()

+Pause an active focus trap's event listening without deactivating the trap.

+If the focus trap has not been activated, nothing happens.

+Returns the `focusTrap`.

+Any `onDeactivate` callback will not be called, and focus will not return to the element that was focused before the trap's activation.
+But the trap's behavior will be paused.

+This is useful in various cases, one of which is when you want one focus trap within another. `demo-six` exemplifies how you can implement this.

-### focusTrap.deactivate()
+### focusTrap.unpause()

-Simply deactivate any currently active focus trap.
+Unpause an active focus trap.
+(See `pause()`, above.)

+If the focus trap has not been activated or has not been paused, nothing happens.

+Returns the `focusTrap`.

 ## Examples